smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

   decay range by checking this checkbox.
 The default (unchecked) is to only show the decay over the selected range.

-- *Parameter Uncertainties*: Because parameter uncertainty calculation involves computing the covariance matrix of all parameters, this can be very memory consuming in the case of global fit of large data sets.
-In that case, it might be desirable to skip calculation of parameter uncertainties by leaving this checkbox unchecked.
+- *Show Confidence Interval*: When selecting this option, the confidence interval for each fitted decay value is plotted as two curves (upper limit and lower limit) connected by a colored area.

+- *Confidence Level*: value between 0 and 100.

+- *Parameter Uncertainties*: are estimated from the covariance matrix of all parameters.

-- *Periodic Boundaries*: This option enforces periodic boundary conditions.
-The laser repetition period can be entered in the Period box below or the Use Data Information Laser Period can be checked.
+- *Periodic Boundaries*: This option enforces periodic boundary conditions, which is the default situation.
+The laser repetition period can be entered in the *Period* box below or the *Use Data Information Laser Period* checkbox can be checked off.

-  This is mostly useful for large gates (e.g. SwissSPAD data) for which the resulting decay does not look anymore as a sharp rise followed by a tail decaying to background level, but instead as a continuous "wave".
-In these conditions, it is advantageous to treat the decay as periodic.
-Note that the recorded decay needs to be no longer than the provided period for the fit to be any good (it can be shorter, i.e. truncated).

-- *Model Calculation*: Currently only a Convolution approach is available.
+- *Model Calculation*: Currently only a ``Convolution`` approach is available.
   It is based on FFT and works best with an IRF covering the whole laser period.

-- *Termination Criteria*: These parameters provide some control on the way convergence of the Levenberg-Marquardt (LM) algorithm is aasessed.
+- *Termination Criteria*: These parameters provide some control over the way convergence of the Levenberg-Marquardt (LM) algorithm is assessed.

-  + Max Iterations: This controls the number of iterations of the LM algorithm to perform before stopping optimizing the cost function for a given offset parameter.
+  + *Max Iterations*: This controls the number of iterations of the LM algorithm to perform before stopping optimizing the cost function for a given offset parameter.
-  + Max Function Calls: controls the number of calls to the code computing the model values and/or its derivatives.
+  + *Max Function Calls*: controls the number of calls to the code computing the model values and/or its derivatives.
 This number is generally close to twice the previous one.
-  + Max Time: sets the maximum time spent iterating the LM algorithm.
+  + *Max Time*: sets the maximum time spent iterating the LM algorithm.
-  + Function Tolerance: Minimum relative change in cost function to achieve in order to stop the LM algorithm.
+  + *Function Tolerance*: Minimum relative change in cost function to achieve in order to stop the LM algorithm.
-  + Parameter Tolerance: Minimum relative change in any of the model parameters to stop the LM algorithm.
+  + *Parameter Tolerance*: Minimum relative change in any of the model parameters to stop the LM algorithm.
-  + Gradient Tolerance: Minimum relative change in the RMS of the models function's gradient.
+  + *Gradient Tolerance*: Minimum relative change in the RMS of the model function's gradient.
-  + Min & Max Lambda: Min & Max value of the LM algorithm's scale parameter.
+  + *Min* & *Max Lambda*: Min & Max value of the LM algorithm's scale parameter.

-- *Use Local IRF*: When a set of local IRFs has been defined, instructs the software to use it (rather than a common IRF defined by the user in the *Decay Graph*)
+- *Use Local IRF*: When a set of local (or individual) IRFs has been defined, instructs the software to use it (rather than a common IRF defined by the user in the *Decay Graph*).

 - *Offset Resolution*: The (IRF time) offset parameter is treated separately from the other model parameters.
-All values in the specified constraint range are tried by stepping through in increment of Offset Resolution, in order to obtain the value for which the fit of the other parameters results in the minimal value for the cost function.
-A small value of this parameter may increase the precision of that parameter but will result in a longer fit duration.
+All values in the specified constraint range are tried by stepping through in increment of *Offset Resolution*, in order to obtain the value for which the fit of the other parameters results in the minimal :math:`\chi^2` (or maximal :math:`R^2`, depending on the *Optimal Offset Selection Criterion* option discussed next).
+A small value of this parameter may increase the precision of that parameter but will result in a longer fit duration (which also depends on the *Min* and *Max* offset values specified in the constraints array (see below).

 .. _alligator-fit-parameters:

 Fit Parameters
 --------------

+- *Optimal Offset Selection Criterion*: When the *Offset* parameter is fitted (which requires selecting it in the *Fit Parameter Constraints* array discussed below), the optimal offset is defined as either that for which the :math:`\chi_2` is minimized or the :math:`R^2` is maximized (which is usually equivalent).

 - *Fit Parameter Constraints*: Fit parameters can be constrained within a specified range defined by the min (-Inf if unconstrained) and max value